roryp/accessibilitydemo/README.md

 ---

-### How This Was Created
+### How the initial html test files were created

-Generated with AI using this prompt:
+Generated with AI using Claude's VS Code workspace command:
 ```
-create a simple html file to showcase how to fix accessibility issues. make the page deliberately non accessibility with a few issues. use plain html
+@workspace create a simple html file to showcase how to fix accessibility issues. make the page deliberately non accessibility with a few issues. use plain html
 ```

 **Result**: Two HTML files, 13+ accessibility patterns, automated testing workflows, and comprehensive learning guide.